eez-open/studio/help/en-US/components/LVGLWidget.md

 Make the object hidden.

-## Hidden flag type [DRAFT]
+## Hidden flag type

-Ovdje se može odabrati da se Hidden flag stanje računa iz Expressiona.
+Here we can choose whether the `Hidden` flag state will be calculated from the Expression or not.

 ## Clickable

-Make the object clickable by input devices
+Make the object clickable by input devices.

-## Clickable flag type [DRAFT]
+## Clickable flag type

-Ovdje se može odabrati da se Clickable flag stanje računa iz Expressiona.
+Here we can choose whether the `Clickable` flag state will be calculated from the Expression or not.

 ## Click focusable

-Add focused state to the object when clicked
+Add focused state to the object when clicked.

 ## Checkable

-Toggle checked state when the object is clicked
+Toggle checked state when the object is clicked.

 ## Scrollable

-Make the object scrollable
+Make the object scrollable.

 ## Scroll elastic

-Allow scrolling inside but with slower speed
+Allow scrolling inside but with slower speed.

 ## Scroll momentum

-Make the object scroll further when "thrown"
+Make the object scroll further when "thrown".

 ## Scroll one

-Allow scrolling only one snappable children
+Allow scrolling only one snappable children.

 ## Scroll chain hor

-Allow propagating the horizontal scroll to a parent
+Allow propagating the horizontal scroll to a parent.

 ## Scroll chain ver

-Allow propagating the vertical scroll to a parent
+Allow propagating the vertical scroll to a parent.

 ## Scroll chain

-Allow propagating both the horizontal and the vertical scroll to a parent
+Allow propagating both the horizontal and the vertical scroll to a parent.

 ## Scroll on focus

-Automatically scroll object to make it visible when focused
+Automatically scroll object to make it visible when focused.

 ## Scroll with arrow

-Allow scrolling the focused object with arrow keys
+Allow scrolling the focused object with arrow keys.

 ## Snappable

-If scroll snap is enabled on the parent it can snap to this object
+If scroll snap is enabled on the parent it can snap to this object.

 ## Press lock

-Keep the object pressed even if the press slid from the object
+Keep the object pressed even if the press slid from the object.

 ## Event bubble

-Propagate the events to the parent too
+Propagate the events to the parent too.

 ## Gesture bubble

-Propagate the gestures to the parent
+Propagate the gestures to the parent.

 ## Adv hittest

 Allow performing more accurate hit (click) test.
-E.g. accounting for rounded corners
+E.g. accounting for rounded corners.

 ## Ignore layout

-Make the object positionable by the layouts
+Make the object positionable by the layouts.

 ## Floating

-Do not scroll the object when the parent scrolls and ignore layout
+Do not scroll the object when the parent scrolls and ignore layout.

 ## Overflow visible

-Do not clip the children's content to the parent's boundary
+Do not clip the children's content to the parent's boundary.

 ## Scrollbar mode [EMPTY]